karlseguin/http.zig/readme.md

 ```

 ## httpz.Request
-The main most important fields for this method are:
+The main fields for this type are:

 * `method` - an httpz.Method enum
 * `arena` - an arena allocator that will be reset at the end of the request